10 Intelligent Dog Breeds

 #7: Australian Cattle Dog

 The Australian Cattle Dog is an alert breed with a powerful intellectual curiosity.
 The original breed standard for this dog was based on the dingo—Australia's native wild dog—and the Cattle Dog shares the dingo's keen, cunning intelligence.
-They are highly territorial and not particularly friendly to strangers.
+While among the smartest dog breeds, they are highly territorial and not particularly friendly to strangers.

 #8: Doberman Pinscher